drhabibozdemir/LISAV/README.md

 ### 1. Upload Data

 - Click on the file uploader in the sidebar
-- Select your CSV file
+- Select your CSV or Excel file
 - Or load sample data using the "Load Sample Data" button

 ### 2. Explore Data